Some experiences stay with you.

 Yesterday’s meeting between Ava Kadishson Schieber and Craig Townsend was one such experience.

-Ava is a Holocaust survivor born in the former Yugoslavia who made it through the way by pretending that she was deaf and mute for four years.
+Ava is a Holocaust survivor born in the former Yugoslavia who made it through by pretending that she was deaf and mute for four years.

 After the war she escaped the clutches of Tito’s Communist regime and emigrated to Israel, where she married, had three children and was a renowned set designer for an improvisational theater company.